polyaxon/polyaxon/templates/installation/setup_helm.md

 Make sure you have at least version 2.5!

-If your Helm version is compatible, the  it is time to [deploy polyaxon](deploy_polyaxon)
+If your Helm version is compatible, then it is time to [deploy polyaxon](deploy_polyaxon)